sonarqube-workshop/juice-shop/README.md

 Welcome to SonarQube workshop.
-In this eercise we will look at core SonarQube features.
+In this exercise we will look at core SonarQube features.

 <details>
   <summary>Task 0.
 Initial setup</summary>